chawes13/winning-js-framework/README.md

 **Show updates to the the dashboard without a page refresh.**

 Live updates from the GitHub API are emitted to all connected clients using websockets powered by `socket.io`.
-When a client recieves a `server:new-data` message, it dispatches an action to the Redux store which updates the data held in state and re-renders the dashboard components with the updated information.
+When a client receives a `server:new-data` message, it dispatches an action to the Redux store which updates the data held in state and re-renders the dashboard components with the updated information.
 As a result, a user does not have to refresh their page to see the most up-to-date information for these selected frameworks.

 I implemented the API calls using `setTimeout` with two different intervals: one for when a client is connected and one for the maximum allowable interval.
 This design decision was informed by the fact that the information presented is not critical enough to warrant truly "live" updates on a second-by-second basis and also to mitigate for GitHub's API rate limiting.
 If at least one client is connected, then the GitHub API will be polled at frequent intervals (defaulted to 15 seconds).
 Otherwise, the API will eventually be polled when a max interval (defaulted to 15 minutes) is reached to ensure that the application generally stays up-to-date.